-- The Regents School of Oxford believes that long term, "on-site" student and staff safety will be best served through a school and community policing partnership with police.
-However, we also believe that we need to have an official School Resource Officer to ensure that our campus safety policies and procedures are observed and upheld always on the campus.
-The School Resource Officer will be certified for a conceal carry license. - In addition to the School Resource Officer, we will have several trained employees with knowledge of how to combat an active shooter situation.
-These employees will take the advanced certification classes to ensure our school remains a safe place for our students.
+• The Regents School of Oxford believes that long term, "on-site" student and staff safety will be best served through a school and community policing partnership with police.
+Regents partners with local law enforcement and has several active/former law enforcement officers on site at all times.
+The School Resource Officer will be certified for a conceal carry license.